Aymkdn/PromiseChain/README.md

-# PromiseChain
+# PromiseSeq

 `Promise.all` will execute all requets at the same time, but it often happens the case where you want to execute requests one by one, until all requests have been executed.

-It's what `PromiseChain` is doing; executing sequentially the requests upon full resolution:
+It's what `PromiseSeq` is doing; executing sequentially the requests upon full resolution:

 ```javascript
 let arr = ["one", "two", "three"];